 For my Ph.D. at the Scripps Institution of Oceanography, I studied the abundance and ecological implications of microplastic debris in the North Pacific Subtropical Gyre, with a focus on zooplankton and the invertebrates that live attached to floating debris.
-I'm working on publishing the bulk of my dissertation, but in the meantime, you can read the abstract or the entire dissertation online
+You can read the abstract or the entire dissertation online

 SEAPLEX: Scripps Environmental Accumulation of Plastic Expedition

 In 2009, I served as Chief Scientist for a student-led expedition to explore the problem of plastic in the North Pacific Gyre.
 From August 2-21, 2009, a group of doctoral students and research volunteers from Scripps Institution of Oceanography at UC San Diego embarked on an expedition aboard the Scripps research vessel New Horizon exploring the problem of plastic in the North Pacific Gyre.
 See below for links to SEAPLEX resources and publications.

 -Data archive.
 Includes NOAA EX1006 cruise & 1970s cruises along with SEAPLEX.

 -Hi-res photos and Flickr photos free for use with credit

 -Lesson plans developed by teachers based on SEAPLEX work.